Note from dshort: The charts in this commentary have been updated to include the Q4 2013 Third Estimate.

 The chart below is my way to visualize real GDP change since 2007.
 I've used a stacked column chart to segment the four major components of GDP with a dashed line overlay to show the sum of the four, which is real GDP itself.
 Here is the latest overview from the Bureau of Labor Statistics:

-The deceleration in real GDP growth in the fourth quarter reflected a deceleration in private inventory investment, a larger decrease in federal government spending, and downturns in residential fixed investment and in state and local government spending that were partly offset by accelerations in exports, in PCE, and in nonresidential fixed investment and a deceleration in imports.
+The deceleration in real GDP growth in the fourth quarter reflected a downturn in private inventory investment, a larger decrease in federal government spending, a downturn in residential fixed investment, and a deceleration in state and local government spending that were partly offset by accelerations in PCE and in exports, a deceleration in imports, and an acceleration in nonresidential fixed investment.

 Let's take a closer look at the contributions of GDP of the four major subcomponents.
 My data source for this chart is the Excel file accompanying the BEA's latest GDP news release (see the links in the right column).
 Specifically, I used Table 2: Contributions to Percent Change in Real Gross Domestic Product.

 Over the time frame of this chart, the Personal Consumption Expenditures (PCE) component has shown the most consistent correlation with real GDP itself.
 When PCE has been positive, GDP has usually been positive, and vice versa.
-In the latest GDP data, the contribution of PCE came at 1.73 of the 2.28 real GDP.
-The Q4 contribution from PCE increased from Q3, but the Second Estimate is a downward revision from the 2.26 contribution in the Advance Estimate.
+In the latest GDP data, the contribution of PCE came at 2.22 of the 2.63 real GDP.
+The Q4 contribution from PCE increased significantly from Q3, but the Second Estimate for Q4 showed a decline from the first estimate.

 Here is a look at the contribution changes between over the past four quarters.
 The difference between the two rightmost columns was addressed in the GDP summary quoted above.
 I've added arrows to highlight the quarter-over-quarter change for the major components.